I am ready to help you as I have helped many others.

 My father always stopped to listen to strangers tell their story.
 I am inspired by my father.

-I worked for many years in business and I take a targeted approach.
-We review our sessions to ensure that we are making progress.
+I take a targeted approach and we review our sessions to ensure that we are making progress.

 Before the first session, we have a brief phone call to introduce ourselves.